touchlesscode/exo/README.md

 Beta release set for March 2.

-- <a href="https://github.com/touchlesscode/schema">Touchless Schema</a> for: Person, Accomodation
+- <a href="https://github.com/touchlesscode/exo/schema">Touchless Schema</a> for: Person, Accomodation
-- EXO for GatsbyJS, found in <a href="https://github.com/touchlesscode/packages/gatsby-theme-exo">/packages/gatsby-theme-exo</a>
+- EXO for GatsbyJS, found in <a href="https://github.com/touchlesscode/exo/packages/gatsby-theme-exo">/packages/gatsby-theme-exo</a>
+   - Pre-alpha, with production-readiness planned for June 2022.
    - more to merge in from recent projects for large companies that will likely be useful to most.
 - Making our documentation public in here for Touchless Identity and EXO APIs.